-The COTP is proposing to establish a safety zone from 8:30 p.m. on May 27, 2022, to midnight 12:00 a.m. on May 28, 2022.
-The safety zone would cover all navigable waters of the Columbia River, from surface to bottom, between the Hawthorne and Marquam Bridges.
-The fireworks barge location will be at the following approximate point: 45°30'37.61'' N/122°40'11.81'' W. The safety zone would encompass approximately 500 feet.
-The duration of the zone is intended to ensure the safety of vessels and these navigable waters before, during, and after the scheduled 9:30 to 11 p.m. fireworks display.
+The COTP is proposing to establish a safety zone from 9:30 to 11 p.m. on July 4, 2023.
+The safety zone would cover all navigable waters within 500 feet of the launch site located at approximately $44^{\circ}37'31''$ N $124^{\circ}2'5''$ W in the port of Newport, Oregon.
+The duration of the zone is intended to ensure the safety of vessels and these navigable waters before, during, and after the scheduled 10 to 10:30 p.m. fireworks display.
 No vessel or person would be permitted to enter the safety zone without obtaining permission from the COTP or a designated representative.
-A designated representative means any Coast Guard commissioned, warrant, or petty officer who has been authorized by the COTP to act on his behalf, or a Federal, State, and local officer designated by or assisting the COTP in the enforcement of the safety zone.
-Vessel operators desiring to enter or operate within the safety zone would contact the COTP's on-scene designated representative by calling (503) 209-2468 or the Sector Columbia River Command Center on Channel 16 VHF-FM.
 The regulatory text we are proposing appears at the end of this document.